Register

 Should there be a global transfer fee and wage cap to combat top four monopoly?

-Posted by Praxeum almost 9 years ago · 7 replies
+Posted by Praxeum over 9 years ago · 7 replies

 Yet again it seems the top four in England will be Arsenal, Chelsea, Man Utd and Man City, in Spain the top two will be Barca and Real, etc...it's clear that the top teams stay consistently at the top and that other teams have little chance to break into that monopoly.